JoshLocke/FS-Laws/An Amendment to Define Non Essential Services.md

 * Firestone Department of Public Works
 * Firestone Department of Transportation
 * Firestone Department of Boating and Waterways
-* Firestone Department of Aviation"
+* Firestone Department of Aviation